-- The GAMEP is currently in the development of an updated an online training for New LEA staff (full time, part time, short-term tutors).
+The GAMEP is continuously developing/updating online training(s) for New LEA staff (full time, part time, short-term tutors).
 Newly hired staff are required to meet with a regional MEP staff or designee to briefly review the MEP Overview for New Staff and Contracted Personnel.
 This provides a general overview of the MEP in Georgia.
-This virtual training must be viewed within three days of a new employee starting in the LEA. - Within ten days of employment, the state MEP staff will meet via webinar with the new full time or part time staff, for an in-depth overview of their new role in the MEP.
+This virtual training must be viewed within three days of a new employee starting in the LEA.

+Within ten days of employment, the state MEP staff will meet via webinar with the new full time or part time staff, for an in-depth overview of their new role in the

+- MEP.
 This training typically lasts around 3 hours.
-(Short-term tutors do not attend this meeting.) - Within 30 days of employment, new LEA MEP staff will attend a two-day identification and recruitment and data management training (1.5 days of classroom instruction and 1⁄2 day of field base ID&R practice) led by the staff at the regional office.
+(Short-term tutors do not attend this meeting.) - Within 30 days of employment, new LEA MEP staff will complete the Title IC ID&R Initial Certification module(s) located at Georgia Learns PD Hub, 1⁄2 day of field base ID&R practice led by a regional recruiter and attend the Initial Data Training led by the State Data Coordinator or Regional Data Specialist.

 Mandatory meetings for direct funded MEP staff and ABAC Consortium staff.
-IDR/PD/DATA trainings will be delivered via online by the GAMEP staff.
+IDR/DATA training will be delivered by the Georgia MEP staff.